charleskorn/okhttp-system-keystore/README.md

 ### Windows-specific notes

-* The tests need to temporarily add a certificate trusted at the machine-wide level.
+The tests need to temporarily add a certificate trusted at the machine-wide level.
 Therefore, you must run tests from an elevated (administrator) terminal.

-  If you are using an elevated process and still encounter issues, try disabling the Gradle daemon with `--no-daemon`, for example. `./gradlew --no-daemon check`.
+If you are using an elevated terminal and still encounter issues, try disabling the Gradle daemon with `--no-daemon`, for example. `./gradlew --no-daemon check`.
-* When the tests run, you will need to approve adding each certificate (up to four in total) by clicking 'Yes' when prompted.
+(The Gradle daemon might have started un-elevated, disabling the daemon ensures that it runs with the same level of access as your terminal.)